Best RHCSA EX200 Course 2025: Latest & Updated Content

 - Resetting the Root Password

-- Repairing File Systems Issues at Boot
+- Repairing File System Issues at Boot

 - Managing Server Firewalls

-- Controlling SELinux Port Labelling
+- Controlling SELinux Port Labeling

 - Automating Installation with Kickstart